PetkoPetkov03/temp-graph/README.md

 ## Data-Sender

+Made run.sh file so i can start the script with less typing
+### !!!
+Beware it runs with sudo privilages

  # For the sender to work you need to run it with sudo previliges no more than 3 seconds after you start the contoller